Mr-Scislowski-Classes/UltimateJavaRepository/Unit02/UnitPractice/README.md

 # Unit 2 Coding Practice

 These all use `String` methods in the Java Quick Reference, so are testable in the AP Exam.
-They are taken from [CodingBat](https://codingbat.com/java).
+They are adapted from [CodingBat](https://codingbat.com/java).

 1. [helloName](https://codingbat.com/prob/p171896)